 There is a large overall shortage of affordable housing in Milpitas, as suggested by the large proportion of households that are rent-burdened.
 Without more overall affordable housing, it is impossible to provide more affordable, integrated housing for individuals who need supportive services.
 Second, although Santa Clara County has made strides in providing permanent supportive housing for persons with disabilities and has genuinely prioritized such housing in the use of Measure A funds, Milpitas has no designated programs for developing affordable, integrated housing for individuals who need supportive services.
 Instead, the City helps fund organizations that provide supportive services to low- and moderate-income individuals throughout the City.
 Housing for individuals who need supportive services in Santa Clara County is largely located outside of Milpitas-for example, in San José.
-As a consequence, only around 5% of those in need of supportive services qualify for Permanent Supportive Housing, which has led to increasing homelessness in the region, which affects
+As a consequence, only around 5%

-71 City of Milpitas, City of Milpitas Economic Development Strategy and Implementation Actions (2020).
+&lt;sup>71 City of Milpitas, City of Milpitas Economic Development Strategy and Implementation Actions (2020).